-To investigate which features of the BLP initial setup make the CES approximation succeed or fail, we consider four deviations from the benchmark simulation described above:
+To investigate which features of the BLP initial setup make the CES approximation succeed or fail, we consider four modifications of the benchmark simulation described above:

-- Monopolistic competition: While our benchmark follows the data by having large multiproduct firms, Figure 2(b) and Table 4(b) of our dissection displays a setting that approximates monopolistic competition: Each of the 90 varieties is owned by a different firm.
-This allows us to see the effect of market structure, while holding the features of the demand system constant. - Reduced outside good share: Figure 3(a) and panels (a), (b) and (c) of Table 5 increase the mean β_h^0 to generate smaller shares (50%, 10%) of the outside good.
-This leads to higher market shares for the nine "inside" firms. - Mixed CES: We display results using mixed CES in Figure 2(c) and Table 6, altering the data generating process in two ways.
-Each household spends y_h on a preferred vehicle, with household choice probabilities being the same as equation (2) except $-\alpha_h p_m$ is replaced by $-\alpha_h \ln p_m$.
+- Aggregation: Sum the market shares of varieties from a common origin country to create s{in} , which we use to estimate (9).
+The aggregate approximation uses equation (10).
+This reflects the common limitation faced by researchers lacking firm/variety data. - Reduced outside good share: Increase the mean β_h^0 to generate smaller shares (50%, 10%) of the outside good.
+This leads to higher market shares for the inside firms and thus more scope for oligopoly forces. - Mixed CES: Each household spends y_h on a preferred vehicle, with household choice probabilities being the same as equation (2) except $-\alpha_h p_m$ is replaced by $-\alpha_h \ln p_m$.
 In this specification s_m is measured in values instead of quantities.
 In the enumerated list describing the DGP, the same steps are involved except the two computations of equilibrium (steps 5 and 7) use the mixed CES equations to solve for the equilibrium.
-Appendix section A gives a complete description of this setup.

-Oligopoly estimation and EHA: Even without random coefficients, standard EHA is incorrect because it does not capture the variable markups of oligopolists.
-This can be fixed by modifying estimation to equation (9) and adjusting EHA to the oligopoly case shown in equation (10).
-Figure 3(b) and the lower frame of Table 6 reports the results.
+Appendix section A gives a complete description of this setup. - Oligopoly estimation and EHA: Even without random coefficients, standard EHA is incorrect because it does not capture the variable markups of oligopolists.
+This can be fixed by modifying estimation to equation (A6) and adjusting EHA to the oligopoly case shown in equation (A7)-both equations being displayed in Appendix A.